Ay1man2/ORIE-4741-PROJ/README.md

-The full project proposal can be found in "ORIE 4741 Final Project Proposal.pdf"
+The full project proposal can be found in "Project Proposal.pdf"